mikepierce/GNU-bc-Functions/README.md

     given its coefficients as input.
   - [Rational Approximation](https://en.wikipedia.org/wiki/Continued_fraction#Infinite_continued_fractions_and_convergents)
     (`rational(x)`)
-    which subsequently better rational approximations to `x` — the convergents of its continued fractions — until finding the first one equal to `x` up to `scale`.
+    which displays subsequently better rational approximations to `x` — the convergents of its continued fraction presentation — until finding the first one equal to `x` up to `scale`.
   - [Different Base Expression](https://en.wikipedia.org/wiki/Radix)
     (`bases(n)`)